|

 return springs, essential since they have to operate in a horizontal plane.

-For the fingers we can use M4 rubber vibration dampers with an internal M4 thread
+For the fingers we used M4 rubber vibration dampers with an external M4 thread.

 The constructional parts for this robot are all made from